bjh-dev/acme-corp/README.md

 - [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn about Tailwind CSS.

 Much of this project borrows from [Justin Linn](https://github.com/LinnJS/nextjs-sanity-website-builder) typescript conversion of the popular [Sanity Landing Page Builder](https://github.com/sanity-io/sanity-template-nextjs-landing-pages).

-## Quick start

-The below will be deleted once the project uses PNPM.

-1. Clone this repository
-2. `npm install` in the project root folder on local
-3. `npm run dev` to start the studio and frontend locally
-   - Your studio should be running on [http://localhost:3333](http://localhost:3333)
-   - Your frontend should be running on [http://localhost:3000](http://localhost:3000)
-4. `npm run build` to build to production locally